 It’s ideal for exploring everything from running a small homestead to a small farm.

-Shawna down in Idaho is the mastermind of Homegrown Self-Reliance which is one of the friendliest and best presented homesteading blogs that we’ve ever seen.
+Shawna down in Idaho is the mastermind of Homegrown Self-Reliance, one of the friendliest and best-presented homesteading blogs we’ve ever seen.

 Her home remedies section is quite unique and we’ve found it to be very useful

 She’s also an excellent gardener with serious animal keeping skills too!